robwoodgate/WP-NEM-Notify/readme.txt

 Sends an email whenever a new payment is received to the specified NEM account

 == Description ==
 NEM Notify is a WordPress plugin that lets you monitor a NEM address and receive an email any time new payments are received.
-You can also monitor your delegated harvesting node and get notified if it stops harvesting for you (this happens if it gets rebooted).
+You can also monitor your delegated harvesting node and get notified if it stops harvesting for you (this happens if it gets rebooted or you go under 10k vested XEM).

+Also includes a [nem_mosaic_count] shortcode which allows you to display the count of specified mosaic owned by your NEM address (defaults to your XEM balance).

 If you'd like to send me a tip in XEM, you can send it to:
 NBOVLA-3V7Z7H-7TT5VZ-4PYRGO-E6Y3DR-RQKACB-77KY